15 days Almaty to Bukhara

 Central Asia Adventure Tour

 Day 1 – Almaty:

-Our Central Asian Odyssey begins with a drink atop Almaty’s Kok Tobe viewpoint.
+Our Central Asia Adventure Tour begins with a drink atop Almaty’s Kok Tobe viewpoint.
 Our adventure leader will deliver the pre-departure briefing whilst gazing out across the city, at sunset, with the snowcapped mountains as a backdrop.
 Whilst up there, we’ll grab a drink or even whet the appeitite for an exciting journey ahead with a ride on the rollercoaster.

 Day 2 – Almaty:

 Bazaars, parks, cathedrals, chocolates, Soviet baths and micro-brews- this day really brings to life one of the pearls of Central Asia.
 We’ll guide you through the city’s leafy districts with fascinating stop offs along the way.
 After a day’s walking- what better way to treat yourself then a traditional sauna and baths before discovering the city’s emerging craft-brewery scene.